 Tomilyn founded MAYA Organization in 2009.
 Tomilyn has a Master in Professional Counseling Degree from Carlow University and is also a practicioner of Eye Movement Desensitization and Reprocessing (EMDR).
-Tomilyn has experience with working closely with clients who have experienced traumatic births, adoption issues, PTSD, grief and loss, anxiety incarceration, voluntary and involuntary termination of parental rights, and domestic violence.
+Tomilyn has experience with working closely with clients who have experienced traumatic births, adoption issues, PTSD, grief and loss, anxiety, incarceration, voluntary and involuntary termination of parental rights, and domestic violence.
 Tomilyn has previously worked as a birth doula and has attended over 30 births.

 Vicki Sirockman, MPH

 Vicki Sirockman currently works as the program director for the MAYA Organization.
 Vicki has also served as the executive director of Lydia’s Place, Inc. and Healthy Start, Inc. as well as the past coordinator of the ACLU of Pennsylvania’s Incarcerated Women’s Project.
-While at Lydia’s Place Vicki worked closely with the Women and Girls Foundation to lead an effort to end the shackling of incarcerated pregnant women in Allegheny County.
+While at Lydia’s Place, Vicki worked closely with the Women and Girls Foundation to lead an effort to end the shackling of incarcerated pregnant women in Allegheny County.
 This effort dovetailed into a later effort by the ACLU that resulted in the passage of legislation in 2010 which outlawed the shackling of incarcerated pregnant women throughout the State of Pennsylvania.

 Vicki’s educational background includes a Masters degree in Public Health from Pitt.
 Her 40 year career includes past work in the child welfare, adoption, and maternal and child health fields.
 Vicki is an adoptive mother and the parent of three.

 Akita Donald received her Master of Science Degree in Professional counseling from Carlow University.
 Akita believes that every story deserves to be told and validated.
 Akita believes that her role as a therapist is to support and empower her clients while they overcome personal challenges to embark on a journey to health, healing, and happiness.
-Akita’s theroetic approach is an integrative, meaning that she incorporate various theoretical orientations and techniques to effectively offer individualized treatment.
+Akita’s therapeutic approach is an integrative, meaning that she incorporates various theoretical orientations and techniques to effectively offer individualized treatment.
 For the past two years, Akita has provided mental health services inside of correctional settings, working in the State Correctional Institute- Pittsburgh and the Allegheny County Jail.
-Akita’s specialiazations include EMDR (Eye Movement Desensitization and Reprocessing) and a wide array of topics, such as women’s issues, trauma, substance abuse, grief and loss, LGBTQIA issues, and relationship conflicts.
+Akita’s specializations include EMDR (Eye Movement Desensitization and Reprocessing) and a wide array of topics, such as women’s issues, trauma, substance abuse, grief and loss, LGBTQIA issues, and relationship conflicts.

 Amber Edmunds, Doula, DONA